acmumn/website/PROJECT_ORGANIZATION.md

 ## Styling

-The styling is [Sass](https://sass-lang.com/) (the SCSS flavor/syntax) and can be found in the sass/ directory.
-The sass/theme.scss file has varables that determine a lot of the look and minor styling of the site.
+The styling is [Sass](https://sass-lang.com/) (the SCSS flavor/syntax) and is all in the sass/ directory.
+The sass/theme.scss file has variables that determine a lot of the look and minor styling of the site.
 Important pages like the newsletter and home get their own scss file.

 ## Environment